 Close family members such as aunts, uncles, cousins, and siblings not in the wedding party will sit in the next row or two unless the wedding party won’t be standing for the ceremony.
 In that case, the wedding party will typically fill in the second row on either side of the aisle, though some houses of worship will have them sit front row.

 In families with step-parents, the most traditional arrangement is to have the mother, her spouse/partner, and any other close relatives of hers take the first row, while the father and his group take the second row.
 If the parents are on good terms, it’s perfectly fine to sit them both in the first row, albeit usually not right next to one another.
-“A buffer of their spouses, or an aunt or a grandparent, works well,” says Dominick.
+“A buffer of their spouses, or an aunt or a grandparent, works well,” Dominick says.

 When it comes to attendees beyond the VIPs, guests of the bride have traditionally filled in on the bride’s side, while guests of the groom have filled in on the groom’s side.
 But mingling is encouraged more and more these days, so don’t worry too much if guests mix between sides—especially because it makes for better pictures if there’s an even distribution across the aisle.